 Why does this matter?
 Research shows that when we eat ultra-processed foods, we tend to eat more, whether or not that's the intention.
 Put another way, we naturally eat less when we eat a more minimally processed diet.

-A clinical study published May 2019 in Cell Metabolism evaluated the impact an ultra-processed diet has on weight compared to a minimally processed diet.
-The subjects were either fed an ultra-processed diet with foods like a breakfast sandwich, strawberry yogurt, diet lemonade and canned beef and bean chili or a minimally processed diet of foods like oatmeal with blueberries and almonds, salad with chicken breast and farro and beef tender roast with couscous and green beans.
+People either ate an ultra-processed diet with foods like a breakfast sandwich, strawberry yogurt, diet lemonade and canned beef and bean chili or a minimally processed diet of foods like oatmeal with blueberries and almonds, salad with chicken breast and farro and beef tender roast with couscous and green beans.

 The researchers found that after just two weeks, the ultra-processed group gained about two pounds while the minimally processed group lost about two pounds.
 The latter naturally ate about 500 fewer calories per day.

 With the distinction between minimally and ultra-processed goods in mind, here are the ingredients that can support weight loss, along with the processed foods to avoid while pursuing weight loss.

 5 Processed Foods That Can Help You Lose Weight

 Cutting out processed foods entirely isn't necessary for shedding pounds.
 But which minimally processed foods can help with weight loss?
 The goods news is, there are many options and they typically cost less than their more highly-processed counterparts.

 1. Plain Yogurt

 A cup of plain, low-fat yogurt has 150 calories and 13 grams of protein, according to the USDA.
 The same serving of plain Greek yogurt has almost twice the protein at 24 grams.